-Honda’s 2018 CB1000R, meshes naked sports and neo-retro into one distinct new motorcycle package.
-Before discussing the 2018 CB1000R is worth mentioning its cousin the CB1100.
-Despite, being a beautifully built bike, the Honda CB1100 and its variants has seemingly failed to capture the imagination of the market.
-I have a few thoughts on that subject, which I’ll get into in another piece.
+Honda’s 2018 CB1000R meshes naked sports and neo-retro into a distinct, new motorcycle package.
+Before discussing the CB1000R it’s worth mentioning its cousin the CB1100.
+Despite, being a beautifully built bike the Honda CB1100 and its variants have seemingly failed to capture the imagination of the market.

 NEO SPORTS CAFÉ TEASER

 A few weeks back Honda unveiled the Neo-Sport Café concept.
-So different was this motorcycle from anything in its line-up, that it was naturally assumed by most that the bike would be an entirely new line if it was ever brought to production.
-The naysayers were quick to pounce, voicing the usual complaints;
+So different was this motorcycle from anything in its line-up, that it was naturally assumed by most that the bike would be an entirely new line, (if ever it was brought to production).

 How wrong the naysayers were.
 And how very quickly, they were shown to be wrong.